 - AMD Radeon RX 5500 XT

-This powerhouse of a graphics card has barely hit the streets, and it’s already topping our list of the best AMD graphics cards, knocking reigning champion, the AMD Radeon RX 590, off the top spot.
-At $349, this mighty mid-range machine delivers 1440p gaming at Ultra or Max settings to the mainstream market, making it accessible to us mere mortals.
-At that price point, it was never going to be perfect – those hoping for ray tracing will have to wait, possibly until 2020 – but the AMD Radeon RX 5700 is already pretty incredible, especially for that price.
+The AMD Radeon RX 590 may no longer be the reigning champion, but at $349, this mighty mid-range machine delivers 1440p gaming at Ultra or Max settings to the mainstream market, making it accessible to us mere mortals.
+At that price point, it was never going to be perfect – those hoping for ray tracing will have to wait – but the AMD Radeon RX 5700 is already pretty incredible, especially for that price.

 Read the full review: AMD Radeon RX 5700